JeffreybVilla/ComputerScienceBSPATH/CISP 310 Assembly Language/readme.md

 ### Compiler translates to the target machine language.

+# 2. Why program in Assembly?
+### There are some disadvantages...

+    - Assembly language programs are not portable!

+    - Learning the assembly is more difficult than learning Java!

+    - Programming in the assembly language is a tedious and error-prone process.

+    - High-level languages should be natural preference for common applications.

+# 3. Here is why...
+### Assembly language programs contain only the code that is necessary to perform the given task.

+### Assembly gives direct and complete control over system hardware:
+    - Writing device drivers.

+    - Operating system design.

+    - Embedded systems programming, e.g. aviation industry.

+    - Writing in-line assembly (mixed-mode) in high-level languages such as C/C++, or hybrid programming in assembly and C/C++.

+# 4. Speed, Efficiency, Debugging, Optimization...
+### There are areas where speed is everything, for example, internet data encryption, aircraft navigational systems, medical hardware control...

+### There are also areas where space-efficiency is everything: spacecraft control software...

+### Understanding disassembly view of an executable program is also useful:
+    - for investigating the cause of a serious bugs or crashes that require understanding of memory dumps and disassembled code.

+    - for optimizing your code.

+    - for practical and educational purposes.

 # 17. General Purpose Registers
 - The EAX, EDX, ECX, EBX, EBP, EDI, and ESI registers are 32-bit general-purpose registers, used for temporary data storage and memory access.